Melvin Gordon: 2014 season

 On November 22, against Iowa at Kinnick Stadium, Gordon rushed for 200 yards and had four receptions for 64 yards, leading the team in both categories.
-Gordon went over 2,000 yards rushing for the season, only the 17th player in FBS history to do so.
-He reached the 2,000 yard mark faster than any of his predecessors, on just 241 carries.
+He went over 2,000 yards rushing for the season, only the 17th player in FBS history to do so.
+Gordon reached the 2,000-yard mark faster than any of his predecessors, on just 241 carries.
 The previous holder for fastest 2,000 yards was Penn State running back Larry Johnson who accomplished the feat on 251 carries in 2002.
-However, Gordon's single game rushing record was broken by Oklahoma running back Samaje Perine, who gained 427 yards in a game against Kansas.
-When Gordon learned that his record had been broken after only one week, he commented: "That's disappointing, to have that.
-But congrats to that guy; that's really not easy to do."
-Gordon was named Big Ten Offensive Player of the Week for the third time this season as a result of his performance at Kinnick Stadium.
+Gordon was named Big Ten Offensive Player of the Week for the third time that season as a result of his performance at Kinnick Stadium.

 On November 25, Gordon was named as a finalist for the Maxwell Award with quarterbacks Marcus Mariota (Oregon) and Dak Prescott (Mississippi State).
 Gordon and fellow Big Ten running backs Ameer Abdullah (Nebraska) and Tevin Coleman (Indiana) were named the three finalists for the Doak Walker Award.
 Gordon would later win the award.
 On December 1, Gordon was named the Big Ten's Ameche–Dayne Running Back of the Year as well as being a consensus 1st Team All-Big Ten Running Back.
 The following day, Gordon was named the Big Ten's Graham–George Offensive Player of the Year.

 Gordon was one of three Heisman Trophy finalists joining Oregon quarterback Marcus Mariota and Alabama wide receiver Amari Cooper.
 Gordon became Wisconsin's fourth finalist for the Heisman Trophy, all of whom played running back for the Badgers.
 Alan Ameche (1954) and Ron Dayne (1999) won the award, while Montee Ball (2011) finished fourth in the final balloting.
 Gordon finished second in the Heisman Trophy voting behind Mariota.

 Gordon waived his final year of college eligibility and entered the 2015 NFL Draft.

 In Gordon's final college game, the 2015 Outback Bowl, he rushed for 251 yards against the #19 Auburn Tigers in a 34–31 overtime victory.
-He set the Outback Bowl rushing record with his performance and was named the game MVP.
-For the season, he gained 2,587 yards, second only in FBS history to the 2,628 yard record held by Barry Sanders since 1988.
+Gordon set the Outback Bowl rushing record with his performance and was named the game MVP.
+For the season, he gained 2,587 yards.
+That total ranks third in FBS history behind Ashton Jeanty, who rushed for 2,601 yards in 2024, and the 2,628-yard record held by Barry Sanders since 1988.
+Gordon's 29 rushing touchdowns led the NCAA In 2015.